Handsdown

 handsdown --external `git config --get remote.origin.url` -n ProjectName

-to check your new documentation!
+Navigate to docs/README.md to check your new documentation!

 As a module